apache/trafficserver/doc/developer-guide/api/functions/TSMimeHdrCreate.en.rst

 Creates a new MIME header within :arg:`bufp`.

-Release with a call to :c:func:`TSHandleMLocRelease`.
+Release with a call to :func:`TSHandleMLocRelease`.